SCEGGS Darlinghurst: History

 On 17 July 1895, a grammar school for girls was officially opened in Sydney under the auspices of the Sydney Diocese of the Church of England.
-The Sydney Church of England Girls' Grammar School (abbreviated as S.C.E.G.G.S.) commenced in a terrace house at 65 (now 55) Victoria Street, Darlinghurst with one pupil, Mary Watson, one teacher, Miss Janet Uther, and the Principal, Miss Edith Badham.
+The Sydney Church of England Girls' Grammar School (abbreviated as SCEGGS) commenced in a terrace house at 65 (now 55) Victoria Street, Darlinghurst with one pupil, Mary Watson, one teacher, Miss Janet Uther, and the Principal, Miss Edith Badham.
 Within a year, the school had increased to 50 pupils enrolled, and moved to "Chatsworth", a larger home in Macleay Street.

 By 1900, the school had 100 pupils, including a Kindergarten and junior school.
 "Barham" in Forbes Street, Darlinghurst was purchased and the school moved there in 1901.
 The curriculum at the time included English Language and Literature, Geography, Modern and Ancient History, Latin, Classical Greek, Mathematics, French Language and Literature, German or Italian, Needlework and Drilling.
 Classes in Botany, Geology or other scientific subjects, were also offered to pupils who reached a fair standard of proficiency in their ordinary subjects.
 Classes in Cookery and Dressmaking were held whenever there was sufficient demand.
+In 1920 Dorothy Irene Wilkinson became the head following Edith Badham.
+Wilkinson made unsuccessful appeals for money from the church before she began an internal expansion of the school's facilities.
+The school roll grew to 365 pupils by 1935.

-S.C.E.G.G.S. continued to expand and several branch schools were opened – Bowral (1906–1929) relocated to Moss Vale (1930–1974), Hunters Hill (1912–1915), North Sydney (1911–1941) becoming Redlands (1945–1976), Wollongong (1955–1976) and Loquat Valley (1967–1976).
+SCEGGS continued to expand and several branch schools were opened – Bowral (1906–1929) relocated to Moss Vale (1930–1974), Hunters Hill (1912–1915), North Sydney (1911–1941) becoming Redlands (1945–1976), Wollongong (1955–1976) and Loquat Valley (1967–1976).

 In 1974, financial difficulties arose due to the controller of the Anglican Diocesan schools misappropriating school funds, threatening the school with closure.
-Within two years, contributions from the school community and the Sydney Diocese ensured that the original school, S.C.E.G.G.S.
-Darlinghurst, was not closed but continued to operate.
-Moss Vale was forced to close in 1974, and two years later, Redlands, Wollongong and Loquat Valley became schools independent from S.C.E.G.G.S.
-Darlinghurst, and have been governed by their own boards ever since.
+Within two years, contributions from the school community and the Sydney Diocese ensured that the original school, SCEGGS Darlinghurst, was not closed but continued to operate.
+Moss Vale was forced to close in 1974, and two years later, Redlands, Wollongong and Loquat Valley became schools independent from SCEGGS Darlinghurst, and have been governed by their own boards ever since.

-A not-for-profit company limited by guarantee, S.C.E.G.G.S.
-Darlinghurst Ltd, was formed in 1976, under a Board of Directors, to govern the school.
-On the school's Centenary in 1995, the school changed its name from Sydney Church of England Girls' Grammar School, Darlinghurst (S.C.E.G.G.S.) to SCEGGS Darlinghurst.
+A not-for-profit company limited by guarantee, SCEGGS Darlinghurst Limited, was formed in 1976, under a Board of Directors, to govern the school.
+On the school's Centenary in 1995, the school changed its name from Sydney Church of England Girls' Grammar School, Darlinghurst to SCEGGS Darlinghurst.